khizer-kt/khizer-kt/README.md

 ### :man_technologist: About me:
 I am a Full Stack Developer. <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
+- :telescope: I’m working as a Computer Scientist building and devleping applications and programs.
 <!---
 khizer-kt/khizer-kt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.